jishnu7/2016/updates.md

 Went to college this month.
 Did a presentation there.
 Event inauguration was done by principal and HODs from other branches were also there.
 It was overwhelming.

-Last day of the month, did another Mysore ride, along with colleagues.
+Last day of the month, did another Mysore ride, along with Mithun, Abhishek and Dilip.
 It was a slow ride, and I was riding Deepan's foldie.

 I'm no longer fall free from bike.
 Had 2 falls this month, both because of not paying much attention to road (gps!), both near the starting of long rides.
 Seat now has a slant.
 Will have to replace it most probably.

+I have planned 2 or 3 blog posts this month.
+All of the are pending.
+Will try to finish it by first week of Feb.

 ## Feb
 ## Mar